Background pattern

 Lamotrigine may cause dizziness and double vision.

-3. How to Take Lamotrigine Aurovitas
+3. How to take Lamotrigine Aurovitas

-Follow exactly the administration instructions of this medication as indicated by your doctor or pharmacist.
-In case of doubt, consult your doctor or pharmacist again.
+Follow exactly the instructions given to you by your doctor or pharmacist.
+If you are not sure, consult your doctor or pharmacist again.

 What dose of Lamotrigine Aurovitas to take